Manuscript format: get your novel ready for submission

 Dialogue for a new speaker goes on a new paragraph.

-Double-space the entire text (i.e. you should leave a blank line between each line of text).
+Double-space the entire text (i.e. leave a blank line between each line of text).
 This is to enable the literary agent or publisher to insert any notes they want to make.

 Manuscript Format Example: A Kill in the Morning